 It passes data between other tools.
 The quality of what flows through Relay depends entirely on what you feed it.
 If your CRM contacts are stale or your data provider has gaps, Relay faithfully automates those gaps across every connected system.

-Apollo claims a 91% email accuracy rate through a 7-step verification process and says it verifies 72 million emails monthly.
+Apollo claims a 97% email accuracy rate via 7-step verification and says it verifies 72 million emails monthly.
 That's a solid foundation for mid-market prospecting.
 But Apollo advises prospects to test coverage by region rather than publishing geographic metrics, which suggests uneven international coverage.
 Its phone number verification metrics are less prominently documented than its email claims.

 ZoomInfo operates on a different scale.